eb0687/mini-framework/README.md

 - This TodoMVC app serves as a demonstration exercise to verify that the framework’s core features—such as routing, state management, and event handling—are working as intended.
 It mirrors the functionality of the [JavaScript ES5 TodoMVC example](https://todomvc.com/examples/javascript-es5/dist/#/).

 - For more details on how to use the framework, check out the [documentation](https://eb0687.github.io/mini-framework/).
+The documentation is done using markdown and hosted on github-pages.

 ## Author